msg-CareerPaths/csharp-training/chapters/403-nonrelationaldb-mongodb.md

 Next, create a new class named ProductCategory with the following properties(string?
 Id,string Name,string description).
 Create a database called productsdb and a collection named categories that saves the product categories in mongodb.
 Create a new controller and service for the product categories.(Don't forget, the service must implement an interface).
-Update the project and to add CRUD operations to the new controller.
+Update the project and add CRUD operations to the new controller.
 The MongoDB connections details,database name and collection name will be loaded from a new setting from the appsettings.json.
 You've allready made an similar exercise in this [chapter](https://github.com/msg-CareerPaths/csharp-training/blob/main/chapters/306-configuration.md).
 Build, run, debug and test the application.